rileyschenck/website/_posts/2023-06-22-Tucker-GPT.md

 The resulting dataframe containing each Carlson monologue's URL, the date it was published (timestamp), it's title, and the text of the transcript:
 ![Plot1]({{ site.url }}{{ site.baseurl }}/assets/images/dataframe.png)

-### Combine texts into a single document
+### 2. Combine texts into a single document
 If we want to be able to allow Chat-GPT to query all the transcripts simultaneously we will need to combine them into a single, long document.
 ![Plot1]({{ site.url }}{{ site.baseurl }}/assets/images/dataframe.png)

-### Use Langchain's recursive character splitter to break the document into chunks
+### 3. Use Langchain's recursive character splitter to break the document into chunks
 The splitter simply slices the entire document we've created of all the transcripts into 1,000 character chunks of text (about 150 words per chunk).
 We can make the chunks as large or small as we like, but we want to make sure the chunks are large enough to provide relavant context, while at the same time not being so large that we lose precision.
 For example, if we ask Chat-GPT what Carlson's monologues say about California, we want the similarity search to pull in the most relevant examples of Carlson ranting about California and provide them as context to Chat-GPT.
 If the chunks are too small we may miss lots of relevant context, because Carlson may only mention California when he first starts speaking about it, and if the chunk ends before he finishes we will lose any additional context that's not included in that chunk.

 On the other hand, if the chunks are too large we may include irrelevant parts of text where Carlson isn't talking about California, and since we only get about 3,000 words of context to provide Chat-GPT, we definitely don't want to waste valuable context space on text that is irrelevant to our query.
 As you will see below, when the chunks are set to 1,000 characters, we get a maximum of 20 pieces of context to provide Chat-GPT, or in the context of our task, just 20 examples of Carlson talking about California, Democrats, Trump, or whatever we want our Carlson bot to talk about.

+### 4. Use OpenAIEmbeddings to turn each chunk of text into a vector.

+### 5. Store the vectors on Pinecone and allow for similarity search between them.

+### 6. Query the transcripts using Chat-GPT,
+ providing the 20 most relevant chunks of text from the transcripts as context.

+### 7. Tweak your prompts for Chat-GPT (prompt engineering)

 ### (TRIGGER WARNING) Summarizing some of the monologues' most controversial views